muhammad-rajib/simple-calculator-app/README.md

 # Simple Calculator App
 **Using** - `Python`  `Tkinter`

 *This is a simple Python Calculator App.
-It will help you to do basic mathematics operations*
+It will help you to do basic mathematic operations.*

 ## How to `RUN` this app in your Machine:
 1. Install `Python` & `Git` in your local machine.